shellphish/ictf-website/index.md

 Throughout the years, new competition designs have been introduced that innovated the more "traditional" designs followed in the early editions of the competition.

 More precisely, in 2008 the iCTF featured a separate virtual network for each team.
-The goal was to attack a terrorist network and defuse a bomb after compromising a number of hosts.
+The goal was to attack a terrorist network and defuse a bomb after compromising several hosts.
 This competition allowed for the recording of several parallel multi-stage attacks against the same network.
 The resulting dataset has been used as the basis for correlation and attack prediction research.